korolainenriikka/mlflow_test/README.md

 * build Docker image: `cd mlflow_test && docker build -t mnist-dockerized -f Dockerfile .`

-* run this model with `source venv/bin/activate && mlflow run mlflow_test`.
-If 'Digit prediction accuracy: ...' is printed, setup has succeeded
+* run this model from the home directory with `source venv/bin/activate && mlflow run mlflow_test`.
+If 'Digit prediction accuracy: ...' is printed, setup has succeeded.
+Metrics are saved to the `mlruns` directory.

 ### Improvements